Lyme disease: For health professionals

 Late disseminated Lyme disease (more than 3 months)

-Possible musculoskeletal manifestations include:
+Musculoskeletal manifestations can include:

-• if untreated, arthritis may recur in the same or different joints
+• If untreated, arthritis may recur in the same or different joints.

 • meningitis